 Top 4 Tricks and Tips for Remembering Names

-- This is the holy grail of meeting and greeting: focus and concentrate on who you’re with.
+- This is the key ingredient in meeting and greeting: focus and concentrate on who you’re with.
 Give your undivided attention.
 Put that smartphone away!

 - Repeat the person’s name in your small talk such as, “It’s good to meet you, Janie” and “Janie, how long have you lived here?”.
 Repeating Janie’s name helps you retain it and Janie feels flattered since we all like to hear our names.